Rush Limbo doing more for America in a week than most people do their entire lives.

 It's all political.

-It's all part of the Democrat left wing agenda, and there's no question that this is in part an effort to influence the justices on the Supreme Court who are deciding the Burwell case over subsidies for Obamacare and uh just any other thing that might come up that that negatively impacts the Obama agenda.
+And there's no question that this is in part an effort to influence the justices on the Supreme Court who are deciding the Burwell case over subsidies for Obamacare and just any other thing that might come up that negatively impacts the Obama agenda.

-Uh and of course, same-sex marriage is also at the Supreme Court.
+And of course, same-sex marriage is also at the Supreme Court.

 And he thinks this is explicitly aimed at that.

-And I I don't think there's any question that militants like this, they are bullies, and they attempt to uh gain victory via intimidation, and they are they're they're they're trying to intimidate anybody who might stand up and oppose them.
+And I don't think there's any question that militants like this, they are bullies and they attempt to gain victory via intimidation.

-How else that's exactly how it works.
+How else, that's exactly how it works.

-As I mentioned earlier in the busy broadcast today, let's go look at the case in Numeico, where we had a photographer.
+As I mentioned earlier in the busy broadcast today, let's go look at the case in New Mexico where we had a photographer, a lady owns a little photography store, and in walks a gay couple wanting her to photograph their wedding.

-And it would be immoral for me.
+She says, no, my religion opposes gay marriage, and it would be immoral for me.

-So they go to the news media, they make a big news uh story out of it, lawsuits left and right, intimidate this poor woman.
+So they go to the news media, they make a big news story out of it, lawsuits left and right, intimidate this poor woman.

 She's the worst example of living, breathing bigotry that there is.